AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

     queues.adb:1641:17: statement not executed
      (source) : (loc) : (violation description)

-*source* and *loc* are the basename of the source file and the precise `line:column` location within that source where the violation was detected.
+*source* and *loc* are the basename of the source file and the precise ``line:column`` location within that source where the violation was detected.

-The table that follows summarizes the list of violation items that might be emitted together for each criterion:
+The following table summarizes the list of violation items that might be emitted together for each criterion:

 .. csv-table::